History of Singapore: Campaign for merger

 Faced with the prospect of a takeover by the pro-communists, UMNO changed their minds about the merger.
 On 27 May, Malaya's Prime Minister, Tunku Abdul Rahman, mooted the idea of a Federation of Malaysia, comprising existing Federation of Malaya, Singapore, Brunei and the British Borneo territories of North Borneo and Sarawak.
 The UMNO leaders believed that the additional Malay population in the Borneo territories would offset Singapore's Chinese population.
 The British government, for its part, believed that the merger would prevent Singapore from becoming a haven for communism.
 Lee called for a referendum on the merger, to be held in September 1962, and initiated a vigorous campaign in advocation of their proposal of merger, possibly aided by the fact that the government had a large influence over the media.

 The referendum did not have an option of objecting to the idea of merger because no one had raised the issue in the Legislative Assembly before then.
 However, the method of merger had been debated, by the PAP, Singapore People's Alliance and the Barisian Sosialis, each with their own proposals.
 The referendum was called therefore, was to resolve this issue.

 The referendum called had three options.
-Singapore could join Malaysia, but would be granted full autonomy and only with fulfilment of conditions to guarantee that, which was option A. The second option, option B, called for full integration into Malaysia without such autonomy, with the status of any other state in Malaysia.
-The third option, option C, was to enter Malaysia "on terms no less favourable than the Borneo territories", noting the motive of why Malaysia proposed the Borneo territories to join as well.
-After the referendum was held, the option A received 70% of the votes in the referendum, with 26% of the ballots left blank as advocated by the Barisan Sosialis to protest against option A. The other two plans received less than two percent each.
+Option A would have Singapore join Malaysia with full autonomy.
+Option B would render Singapore full integrated into Malaysia without any autonomy, holding the same status as any other state in Malaysia.
+Option C, was to enter Malaysia "on terms no less favourable than the Borneo territories", noting the motive of why Malaysia proposed the Borneo territories to join as well.
+After the referendum was held, Option A received 70% of the votes in the referendum, with 26% of the ballots left blank as advocated by the Barisan Sosialis to protest against Option A. The other two options received less than two percent each.